Thursday, 5 July 2007

 It had been a long time since we had had to endure the tepid push-button showers in concrete stalls that used to be the standard when we first began walking in France.

-Before dinner we took a glass of rosé at the makeshift bar in the camping ground, where our jovial host was trying to attach a bird-feeder to a post between customers.
+Before dinner we took a glass of rosé at the makeshift outdoor bar in the camping ground, where our jovial host was trying, between customers, to attach a bird-feeder to a post.
 He finally succeeded and we all clapped.

 He also announced to the assembled drinkers that he had heard the weather forecast – summer would start tomorrow afternoon and end two days later, on Sunday.